HASTE-project/haste-ansible/README.md

 NOTE for the Metadata Server: MongoDB authentication needs to be turned *off* to add the users, then needs to be turned back on again.
 See mongodb.conf.j2

+Instructions for deploying the auto-configuration service are found in that repo.

 For HPC2N use -i hosts_hpc2n